neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The code above does the following:

-- Imports the vector store instance that is using Postgres powered by Neon.
+- Imports the vector store instance that is using Postgres.
 - Imports the VectorStoreIndex helper by llamaindex.
 - Exports a POST HTTP Handler which responds to incoming POST requests on `/api/chat`.
 - Destructs messages array from the request body.